Kosovo Bakery Succeeds in Tough Economic Climate

 Eleanor Beardsley has more.

-Mr. CASBY SHAHAR (Owner, Cafe Odyssea): I think it's a good place for business, especially because the big jump is still ahead.
+CASBY SHAHAR: I think it's a good place for business, especially because the big jump is still ahead.
 There is the difference between Western Europe and this area.
 And I think that in 15 to 20 years, distance will be decreased or finished

 BEARDSLEY: Shahar said he doesn't find Pristina a particularly tense place, at least no more so than Tel Aviv.
 And, Shahar says, Kosovo has some business advantages over its Balkan neighbors, like using the euro as its currency.
 Still, he admits there are plenty of risks here.
 Not only is Kosovo already in one of the poorest regions in Europe, but ethnic conflict and war in the last two decades have further destroyed its economy.

-Ms. OFLI KIMRON(ph) (Baker, Cafe Odyssea): This is - basically, It's found this morning - chocolate croissant, butter croissant and (unintelligible) Israeli.
+OFLI KIMRON: This is - basically, It's found this morning - chocolate croissant, butter croissant and (unintelligible) Israeli.

 BEARDSLEY: 29-year-old Ofli Kimron runs the kitchen at the Cafe Odyssea.
 Kimron describes Pristina, the first place she has ever lived outside her kabutz, as a big city.
 She says the cafe's biggest problem is electricity.
 Since 1999, Kosovo's decrepit power company, known as KEC has never been able to cope with the swelling demand for electricity here, and power cuts are part of daily life.